alasdairtran/transform-and-tell/README.md

 # This step is only needed if you want to use the Jupyter notebook
 python -m ipykernel install --user --name tell --display-name "tell"

+# Our Pytorch uses CUDA 10.2.
+Ensure that CUDA_HOME points to the right
+# CUDA version.
+Chagne this depending on where you installed CUDA.
+export CUDA_HOME=/usr/local/cuda-10.2

 # We also pin the apex version, which is used for mixed precision training
 cd libs/apex
 git submodule init && git submodule update .